luis-mendes-95/NestJs-Application/README.md

 # PrintSquad API made with NestJS
-Here's the functional API and the instructions to create it from the scratch<br>
+Here's the functional API to PrintSquad Application and the instructions to create it from the scratch<br>

 # NestJs-Application

 Tutorial for a NestJs application development<br>

-#BASE CREATION:<br>
+# BASE CREATION:

 0 - Install globally: npm install -g @nestjs/cli <br>
 1 - Clone a empty repository <br>